 Diana, Princess of Wales’ Memorial Playground

-Opening Hours: Open every day of the year except Christmas Day, from 10am.
+Opening Times: Open every day of the year except Christmas Day, from 10am.
 Closing times vary depending on time of year, check website for current opening hours.

-- There are toilets on site, including disabled and baby change facilities.
+Toilets: There are toilets on site, near the entrance, including disabled and baby change facilities.